Payroll & Finance

 What is Payroll Giving?

+So, how does it work?
 The money is donated directly from an employee’s pay and they receive an immediate tax credit (33.33% of the donation amount) that reduces the amount of PAYE deducted from their pay.

 Your employees’ responsibilities when joining payroll giving

-Check the donee organisation they want to donate to is an approved donee organisation, and
+If your employees want to join your payroll giving scheme, they need to check the donee organisation they want to donate to is an approved donee organisation and provide these details:

 name of the donee organisation